The best Robert Burns poems – and some interesting facts about them

 ‘Tam o’ Shanter‘.
 A longer poem than many on this list, ‘Tam o’ Shanter’ follows the titular hero, an Ayrshire farmer fond of drink and spending time with his mates, and not so fond of getting home to his increasingly impatient wife.
 The name of the tea clipper the Cutty Sark comes from this poem (it’s the nickname of Nannie Dee in Burns’s poem), while the name of the poem’s hero (if ‘hero’ is quite the word) has been applied to the hats or caps worn by Scottish men ever since.

-‘To a Mouse‘.
-The full title of this poem is ‘To a Mouse, On Turning Her up in Her Nest with the Plough, November 1785’.
+So begins this classic Burns poem, the full title of which is ‘To a Mouse, On Turning Her up in Her Nest with the Plough, November 1785’.
 That full title explains what the poem is about – and it was probably based on a real event, when Burns accidentally destroyed a mouse’s nest while ploughing a field.
 (Philip Larkin’s poem ‘The Mower’ might be viewed as the modern, domestic version of such a poem.)
 The poem inspired the title of John Steinbeck’s novel Of Mice and Men with its line, ‘The best laid schemes o’ Mice an’ Men, / Gang aft agley’ (that is, often go awry).
 We’ve compiled some of our other favourite mouse poems here.